vincjo/datatables/static/api/markdown/types.Field.md

 Either an object key (column name) or a function that takes a row as input and returns a value.

+Note that if you run `TableHandler` in *server-side pagination* mode, the type `Field` can only be an object key.

 ## Example

 ```ts